MicrosoftDocs/azure-devops-docs/docs/build-release/actions/agents/v2-windows.md

 ---
-title: Deploy an agent on Windows
+title: Deploy a build and release agent on Windows
-description: Use Windows Build and Release agents to build and deploy your Windows and Azure code. ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd
+description: Learn how to use Windows Build and Release agents to build and deploy your Windows and Azure code for VSTS and TFS. ms.topic: conceptual ms.prod: devops ms.technology: devops-cicd